 LIVE PICTURES BY MARKO SYRJÄLÄ

-Accept, the legendary heavy metal band out of Germany, conquered the metal world back in the 80’s with thunderous classic catchy songs such as RESTLESS AND WILD, BALLS TO THE WALL, BREAKER, METAL HEART, and the list continues.
-The legendary five piece made a triumphant return to the limelight in 2005, crisscrossing European metal and rock festivals and received excited reception from metal fans.
-However, things within the band didn’t work out and the band went on hiatus.
-Finally Accept got back together, but without vocalist Udo Dirkschneider.
-The former TT Quick frontman Mark Tornillo stepped in to take over on vocals.
-Original members Wolf Hoffman and Peter Baltes had plenty of new strong sounding Accept material written and the new album BLOOD OF THE NATIONS was recorded during last year at the helm of Andy Sneap who had a strong input on new songs and album.
-The whole band was on a promotion trip and doing some shows here and there.
-Metal-Rules.Com got an excellent opportunity hear the new album and then hav a chat with Wolf Hoffman and the new singer Mark Tornillo.
+Accept, the legendary heavy metal band out of Germany conquered the metal world back in the ’80s with thunderous classic albums such as RESTLESS AND WILD, BALLS TO THE WALL, BREAKER, METAL HEART, and the list continues.
+The legendary five-piece made a triumphant return to the limelight in 2005, crisscrossing European metal and rock festivals, and received hugely positive reactions.
+However, things within the band didn’t work out, and the band went on hiatus.
+Finally, Accept got back together, but without the original vocalist Udo Dirkschneider.
+The former TT Quick frontman Mark Tornillo stepped in to take over on vocals, and the new album Accept BLOOD OF THE NATIONS was recorded last year at Andy Sneap’s helm.
+The band was on a promotion trip and played selected shows around Europe.
+Metal-Rules.Com got an excellent opportunity to hear the new album in advance and chat with Wolf Hoffman and the new singer Mark Tornillo.

 BLOOD OF THE NATIONS

-Well after now hearing new Accept music for the very first time I would say that it has a lot of common with classic BREAKER–style material but there are also some elements of pure trash metal and stuff like that?
+Well, after now hearing new Accept music for the very first time, I would say that it has a lot of common with classic BREAKER–style material, but there are also some elements of pure thrash metal and stuff like that?

-I can honestly say that what I just heard was the heaviest thing I have heard from Accept, ever.
+I can honestly say that what I just heard was the heaviest Accept music ever.

 So was that the final mix of the album?

-Wolf: Yes, but it’s only an MP3 so the final version is still going to sound a little nicer.
-MP3’s always… don’t sound quite as good as real thing.
+Wolf: Yes, but it’s only an MP3, so the final version is still going to sound a little nicer.
+MP3’s always… don’t sound quite as good as the real thing.

-Wolf: He was an obvious choice, we met him early on and through – errm… it was really a miracle how we met him through a mutual friend we got introduced to him and he came up to see us when he heard we were going to make a record.
-And we just hit off right away and he was such an obvious choice that we felt this was just a perfect man for the job.
+Wolf: He was an obvious choice, we met him early on, and it was a miracle how we met him through a mutual friend.
+We got introduced to him, and he came up to see us when he heard we were going to make a record.
+And we just hit off right away, and he was such an obvious choice that we felt this was just a perfect man for the job.

 Wolf: Exactly.
-I mean not only is he a world class metal producer, whose just done – you know – Megadeth and all these great bands but he knows Accept so well that we felt like he’s the perfect man and we didn’t even talk to anybody else.
+I mean, not only is he a world-class metal producer, who just done – you know – Megadeth and all these great bands, but he knows to Accept so well that we felt like he’s the perfect man, and we didn’t even talk to anybody else.

-Remember when Andy used play in a band called Sabbat?
-They also used to play in Germany back in the day…
+Remember when Andy used to play in a band called Sabbat?
+They also used to play in Germany back in the day.

 Wolf: Right, I know.
-He still does as a matter of fact, I just talked to him yesterday… and he said they’re going to go out and do a few more dates in the summer.
+He st of fact.
+I just talked to him yesterday, and he said they’re going to go out and do a few more dates in the summer.

-Have you noticed that some people will – I dunno – a little bit criticise Andy Sneap because he’s a part of almost every second metal album coming to the market?
+Have you noticed that some people don’t know?
+I don’t know – a little bit criticize Andy Sneap because he’s a part of almost every second metal album coming to the market?

-Wolf: Well that kind of goes with the territory, what can you do?
-If you love what you’re doing somebody’s always going to criticise you for something, so, whatever….?
+Wolf: Well, that kind of goes with the territory; what can you do?
+If you love what you’re doing, somebody’s always going to criticize you for something, so, whatever….?

 Wolf: Really?
 We felt like it sounded pretty much like Accept.

-Mark: More-so, yes as there’s actually a song on the album called BLOOD OF THE NATIONS, errm, so that’s where that comes from and it’s really the song is a tribute to… soldiers, to the military like… all over the world, people who go out and -you know- , give their lives and give up their home life and everything else so that guys like you and me can go out and do this, because without our freedom we have nothing, so…
+Mark: More-so, there’s actually a song on the album called BLOOD OF THE NATIONS, so that’s where that comes from and it’s really, a song is a tribute to soldiers, to the military like… all over the world, people who go out and -you know-, give their lives and give up their home life and everything else so that guys like you and me can go out and do this, because without our freedom we have nothing, so…

 Wolf: “Teutonic Terror”?

-Would you tell some more about that video.
-There are lot of elements used from military and…
+Would you tell me some more about that video?
+There are a lot of elements used from the military and…

-Mark: War, terrorism and all those things… It’s a different world since the last time Accept made a record, or any of us, so…
+Mark: War, terrorism, and all those things.
+It’s a different world since the last time Accept made a record, or any of us.

-Wolf: … and it’s a theme that’ll never go away, I mean it’s, it is, it’s as alive today as it was 200 years ago, you know, we felt it was – but at the same time we like the military theme we always have with Accept, you know, weather we’re, you know, critical or not critical or whatever but we’ve always been sort of…. playing with that military theme and for us it was a lot fun to be playing a solo on top of a tank… And that’s metal.
-It’s all heavy metal stuff! “laughs”
+Wolf: It’s a theme that’ll never go away.
+I mean, it’s as alive today as it was 200 years ago, you know, we felt it was – but at the same time we like the military theme we always have with Accept, you know, whether we’re, you know, critical or not critical or whatever.
+Still, we’ve always been sort of playing with that military theme, and for us, it was a lot of fun to be playing a solo on top of a tank.
+And that’s metal.
+It’s all heavy metal stuff! “laughs.”

-I remember that someone criticised when you are standing on a US tank on the video and not using a German tank!
+I remember someone criticized when you are standing on a US tank on the video and not using a German tank!

-Mark: They really didn’t have any available “laughs” How handy!
+Mark: They didn’t have any available “laughs” How handy!

-Like Wolf said, Accept has always been known to have this military thing from the past so it’s basically not a new thing for you.
+As Wolf said, Accept has always been known to have this military thing from the past, so it’s not a new thing for you.

-Wolf: No it’s not and it’s not like the video has a deep meaning or anything, I mean it’s just a bunch of cool images really that’s- we didn’t really want a video with a message or a video with a story, we wanted a video with just cool images and flames, fire and explosions and you know, all this kind of stuff.
+Wolf: No, it’s not, and it’s not like the video has a deep meaning or anything, I mean, it’s just a bunch of cool images that are- we didn’t want a video with a message or a video with a story, we wanted a video with just cool images and flames, fire and explosions and you know, all this kind of stuff.

 Accept did video for “Death Row” after that one, right?